Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

 \subsection{Channel Filter}

-In networks with an undirected a-cyclic communication graph, there is only one communication path between any two robots.
-For such networks, \cite{grime_data_1994} suggests adding a filter on the communication channel between every pair of communicating robots, $i$ and $j$, to explicitly calculate $p^{ij}_c(\chi|Z^{i,-}_k \cap Z^{j,-}_k)$ over the full (homogeneous) set of rvs $\chi$.
-Reference \cite{dagan_exact_2022} extends this idea to heterogeneous DDF with the HS-CF. In HS-CF, the CF recursively computes the marginal pdf $p^{ij}_c(\chi^{ij}_C|Z^{i,-}_k \cap Z^{j,-}_k)$ in (\ref{eq:Heterogeneous_fusion}), which is then removed from the robots' communicated marginal pdfs.
-When the pdfs are expressed using the marginal information vector ($\bar{\zeta}_{\chi_C^{ij}}$) and matrix ($\bar{\Lambda}_{\chi_C^{ij}\chi_C^{ij}}$), representing the mean and covariance of the pdf, the fusion over the subset of common rvs $\chi^{ij}_C$, shown in the left part of (\ref{eq:Heterogeneous_fusion}) is,
+In networks with an undirected acyclic communication graph, there is only one communication path between any two robots.
+For such networks, \cite{grime_data_1994} suggests adding a filter, dubbed the channel filter (CF), on the communication channel between every pair of communicating robots, $i$ and $j$, to explicitly calculate $p^{ij}_c(\chi|Z^{i,-}_k \cap Z^{j,-}_k)$ over the full (homogeneous) set of rvs $\chi$.
+In \cite{dagan_exact_2023} we extend this idea to heterogeneous DDF with the HS-CF. In HS-CF, the CF recursively computes the marginal pdf $p^{ij}_c(\chi^{ij}_C|Z^{i,-}_k \cap Z^{j,-}_k)$ in (\ref{eq:Heterogeneous_fusion}), which is then removed from the robot's local marginal pdf.
+In problems where the pdfs are expressed using the marginal information vector ($\bar{\zeta}_{\chi_C^{ij}}$) and matrix ($\bar{\Lambda}_{\chi_C^{ij}\chi_C^{ij}}$), representing the mean and covariance of the pdf, the fused pdf over the subset of common rvs $\chi^{ij}_C$, shown in the left part of (\ref{eq:Heterogeneous_fusion}) is $p_f(\chi^{ij}_C|Z^{i,+}_k)\sim \mathcal{N}^{-1}(\chi^{ij}_C; \bar{\zeta}_{\chi_C^{ij},f}, \bar{\Lambda}_{\chi_C^{ij}\chi_C^{ij},f})$, with In practice, each robot maintains another factor graph on every communication channel, representing the CF with its neighboring robots.
+In other words, each robot adds and removes factors from its local graph as described in Fig. \ref{fig:factorgraph_steps}(a)-(c), while its CFs use steps (a)-(b).
+Step (d) in the figure is described by (\ref{eq:marginalCF}) or (\ref{eq:homogeneousCI})-(\ref{eq:marginalCI}) for problems that use the information vector and matrix to describe their pdf.

-In practice, each robot maintains another factor graph on every communication channel, representing the CF with its neighboring robots.
-Note that in a non-linear system where homogeneous DDF is used (i.e. all robots estimate the same state vectors), there are no guarantees that the CF computes the exact pdf over the common data, as in many cases it is propagated forward via linearization, using different linearization points for each robot.
-Heterogeneous fusion might be more sensitive due to that fact the linearization points are guaranteed to be different, as the HS-CF holds only data about the marginal pdf over the common state variables for each robot.
+In many nonlinear problems across robotics, steps (a) and (c) in Fig. \ref{fig:factorgraph_steps} are done using linearization, e.g., see the EIF \cite{eustice_exactly_2005}.
+In that case, each robot (and their CFs) might use different linearization points to compute the required Jacobians.
+Thus there are no guarantees, even for the homogeneous case, that the pdf over the common data, held by the CFs is propagated exactly the same by both robots.
+In heterogeneous fusion, this is exacerbated, since linearization points are, by definition, different, as the HS-CF only holds data about the marginal pdf over the common state variables for each robot.
+We show that despite the gap in formal guarantees, the HS-CF still provides conservative results for nonlinear heterogeneous systems in our simulated and hardware test cases.